We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Want to make towing a little easier and more secure?
-Then you’ve got to equip yourself with a quality trailer brake controller.
-Designed to apply your trailer’s brakes to increase your safety as you navigate the road, installing a trailer brake controller can make your journeys a lot less stressful.
-You’ll be able to keep trailers small and large under control and at just the right speed, and your entire towing process can become more manageable right from the driver’s seat.
-These devices are simple to install and come with plenty of features — so which one will you choose?
-We’ve rounded up some of the best trailer brake controllers you can buy online right here.
+To make towing a little easier and more secure, you must equip yourself with a quality trailer-brake controller.
+Designed to apply your trailer’s brakes to increase your safety as you navigate the road, installing a trailer-brake controller can make your journeys a lot less stressful.
+You’ll easily be able to keep trailers small and large under control and at just the right speed, and your entire towing process can become more manageable right from the driver’s seat.
+These devices are simple to install and come with plenty of features.
+I’ve rounded up some of the best trailer brake controllers you can buy online right here.

 - Easy to install and adjust